 Dynamic microphones and Ribbon microphones might need additional power in case the main interface doesn’t supply enough.
 This lack of gain can be solved by adding a preamplifier connected between microphone and interface.
 Good results can be expected from the Triton Audio Fethead Germanium which gives a +29db gain.
 Attention if you use a Triton Fethead together with a dynamic microphone you do need phantom power otherwise it doesn’t work!

 Behringer provides a quite good budget solution with the Tube Ultragain Mic 100 preamplifier.
 Gain can be augmented from +26 db till +60db.
 This preamp includes a 20db pad, +48v phantom power, phase reverse and a limiter.
 I have tested this model and it works fine.
-By the way with this device don’t use phantom power if you connect it to a dynamic microphone or ribbon microphone!
+By the way with this device don’t use phantom power if you connect it to a dynamic microphone!

 Behringer for sure provides some interesting budget equipment for online lessons.
 The B906 dynamic microphone – which I tested with good results – combined with an U-phoria UMC22 interface and amplified even more with the Tube Ultragain Mic 100 might be a powerful combination.